Ben Lee, Photographer & Artist

 Photography is the practice of seeing, thinking, feeling, and most importantly, a practice of being.

-The more I practiced, the more I felt a connection to the world.
+The more I practiced, the more I felt a connection to earth and the world community.
 The more I practiced creating, the more creativity there was to be used.
-The deeper I went with the flow of life, the better I became at accessing that steady, peaceful flow.
+The deeper I went along with the flow of life, the more adept I became at accessing that steady, peaceful flow.
+Photography to me is a practice of internal and external alignment, and when in alignment, decisive moments come intuitively.
+It’s a very blissful way to integrate life and work.

-By accident, my original commitment to become “technically good” at photography, kicked off a positive cycle of internal observation to sharing that perspective back out to the external world.
-It is a practice of internal and external alignment, and when in alignment, decisive moments come intuitively.
-A very blissful way to integrate life and work.
+By accident, my original commitment to become “technically good” at photography, kicked off a positive cycle of internal and external observation, and creating to share that perspective back to the world.

 Hope to continually share this process as an artist, and continually to expand and collaborate with the the universe.